-To be eligible for the Championship points and awards, each driver and co-driver must be registered individually with the FIA.
+To be eligible for the Championship points and awards, each driver and co-driver must be registered individually with the FIA by using the registration form published on the FIA website.

 5.6 REGISTRATION FEES

 5.6.1 Registration forms including the appropriate fees shall be sent to the ARC Secretariat who will provide the FIA with the registration list and pay the fees to the FIA.